marcoverpas/PhD_Lectures_Macerata_2025/README.md

 where $` g `$ is the share of output purchased by the government sector and $` t `$ is the average tax rate on income.

 The higher the government spending (however funded) and the lower the tax rate, the higher the unit price will be.
-However, it is apparent that real profits, and hence real wages, are unaffected by government spending and taxation - refer to *equation (`9`)*.
+However, it is apparent that real profits, and hence real wages, are not (directly) affected by government spending and taxation - refer to *equation (`9`)*.

-The reason is that the distribution of real income between wages and profits is strictly connected to the independent decisions of firms about the subdivision of production between consumption goods and investment goods.
+The reason is that the distribution of real income between wages and profits is strictly connected to the independent decisions of firms about the subdivision of output between consumption goods and investment goods.

-These decisions override any redistribution performed by taxation and subsidies, which do not affect the distribution of real income.
-The main policy implication is that, if the government wants to alter the distribution of real income in favor of wages, it should provide goods and services in real terms.
+These decisions (can) override any redistribution performed by taxation and subsidies, which do not affect (directly) the distribution of real income.
+The main policy implication is that, if the government wants to alter the distribution of real income in favour of wages, it should mainly provide goods and services in real terms.

 # Lecture_B_Stock-Flow_Consistent_Models